-It is evident that if 701 BC were the 14th year of Hezekiah, his 1st year would have been 714 and his 6th 709.
+It is evident that were 701 BC the 14th year of Hezekiah, his 1st year would have been 714 and his 6th 709 (Thiele, chart 20, p.
+131).
 By Thiele's reckoning, Samaria fell 14 years prior to 709 BC.
-Hence Hezekiah would have to have begun his reign 9 years after the collapse of the Northern Kingdom rather than 6 years before as required by the biblical text formerly presented.
-And yet the Scriptures give further proof that Hezekiah began his reign prior to the fall of Samaria:
+Hence Hezekiah would have to begin his reign 9 years after the collapse of the Northern Kingdom rather than 6 years before as required by the biblical text formerly presented.
+Yet the Scriptures give further proof Hezekiah began his reign prior to the fall of Samaria.